 SUSY Radio 103.4 is the community radio station for Redhill, Reigate, Horley, North Crawley and the surrounding villages and has been allocated a five year license from 2012.
 The station is on 103.4 MHz FM and also online via the website susyradio.com and via mobile apps on Android and ios "Tune in", UK Radio Player and itunes radio.
+In July 2017 SUSY celebrates five years on air.
+This alone is a considerable achievement given that one in six community stations fail either to get on-air or fall by the wayside within five years.

 The station traces its history back to Sussex Surrey Radio Group created by Colin Pearse to run Jubilee FM in 1994 marking 150 years of Redhill, Surrey.
 It became Trust FM in September 1995 raising monies in support of the Childrens Trust at Tadworth.
 In 1996 the name of the station changed once more to Susy Radio.
-Nearly every year since 1996 Susy Radio has run one or two RSLs (Month long restricted service license) per year on FM or 531 kHz AM.
+Nearly every year since 1996 Susy Radio has run two RSLs in the 1990s (Month long restricted service license) per year on FM or 531 kHz AM. in the noughties.
 These promoted local charities, causes and events.
 Profits being donated to a variety of good causes including East Surrey Hospital, The Rainbow Trust and the Royal Variety Club of Great Britain.
 Susy was the first RSL in the country to utilize a low AM broadcast frequency in 2004 and also the first to use a Hot Country format in the UK on their 2005 RSL.
 In June 2010 Ofcom awarded Susy Radio Ltd a five year license.

 Various members of the Susy Radio crew appear regularly at our meetings.
 So if you want to get involved in an independent community station and live locally contact either the station website at SUSY Radio or alternatively dop in at the SAS meetings on a first Tuesday of the month from 8.30pm at the Toby Inn at Redhill.